deniszykov/code-contracts-remover/README.md

 Tool for removing .NET Code Contracts from source code.
 Currently only C# is supported.
 I will gladly accept PR with VB support.

+.NET 4.7.1 is required to run this application.

 Installation
 ============
 ```